damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ### Caching
 At the same time, it sends the game's state to be cached by the clients.
 Caching parts of the game's state allows the clients to answer requests without the server's intervention.
 For example, when using the CLI, updates sent from the server would be logged to the user's console.
 If the player wanted to look at an old state update (e.g. something that happened 10 moves prior), they would have to scroll a lot to reach it.
 To avoid this, the player can query the game to be shown the objects status.
 Caching allows the clients to handle this kind of request, making the communication protocol and server loads lighter, while improving the game's interactivity and user experience.
-Caching also allows partial checks to be preemptively (but not exclusively) done client side.
-For example, if the player specifies an index that's out of bounds, the client is able to catch the error before sending the request to the server, again reducing network and server loads.
+Caching also allows partial checks to be preemptively (but not exclusively) done client side: if the player specifies an index that's out of bounds, the client is able to catch the error before sending the request to the server, again reducing network and server loads.

 ### Parameters and indices
 The game's model has been parameterized to allow for flexibility.
 The parameters are set via a [configuration file](../src/main/resources/config.json), which also contains serialized game data (e.g. cards, resources, etc...).